cwfparsonson/ddls/README.rst

 Using the RAMP Simulator in your Own Code
 =========================================
-This DDLS library and its assoicated cluster simulator have been built to be highly customisable to any research project.
+This DDLS library and its assoicated cluster simulator have been built to be highly customisable to many different DDL research project.

-Many DDL research projects focus on a specific part of the cluster.
-For example, in the PAC-ML paper, we considered the question of how much to partition computation jobs.
+Most DDL research projects focus on a specific part of the cluster, and a lot of customisation to accommodate for novel ideas.
+For example, in the PAC-ML paper, we considered the question of how much to partition computation jobs, and required the use of a graph neural network, reinforcement learning, our own concept of what an 'action' was, and our own reward and observation function.

 To succinctly frame your own problem without having to worry about all the components of the DDLS simulation, you can create your own environment which interfaces with